-- reviewed the results achieved by the Group, favourably assessing the effects for the purposes of the fulfilment of the necessary conditions for the payment to the Management of the short-term variable incentives ("STI") pertaining to 2021 and the long-term variable incentives ("LTI") pertaining to the 2019-2021 three-year period, specified in the Regulation of the incentive system of the companies of the Unipol Group, formulating proposals on the relative disbursement; - resolved on the actual reporting on the targets assigned to the Chief Executive Officer and Group CEO and the General Manager for 2021, expressing a favourable opinion on the payment of the LTI component for the 2019-2021 three-year period; - also in compliance with the provisions of IVASS Regulation 38, it examined and formulated proposals regarding: - the Group Remuneration Policies for the Year 2022; it also reviewed the Remuneration Policies of the different segments of the Group, drawn up on the basis of the guidelines provided in this regard in the Group Remuneration Policies; - Compensation Plans based on financial instruments pursuant to Art.
-114-bis of the Consolidated Law on Finance and the associated information document prepared pursuant to Art.
-84-bis of the Issuers' Regulation; - "the Report on the remuneration policy and on compensation paid FY 2022", drafted pursuant to Art.
+- reviewed the results achieved by the Group, favourably assessing the effects for the purposes of the fulfilment of the conditions set forth for the payment to the Management of the short-term variable incentives ("STI") for the year 2022, specified in the Regulation of the incentive system of the companies of the Unipol Group, formulating proposals on the relative disbursement; - decided on the final reporting of the objectives assigned to the General Manager for the year 2022; - supported the Board of Directors in the identification of the Group Key Personnel, pursuant to Art.
+93, Par.
+2, of IVASS Regulation 38;

+- also in compliance with the provisions of IVASS Regulation 38, it examined and formulated proposals regarding: - the Group Remuneration Policies for the Year 2023; it also reviewed the Remuneration Policies of the different segments of the Group, drawn up on the basis of the guidelines provided in this regard in the Group Remuneration Policies; - "the Report on the remuneration policy and on compensation paid FY 2023", prepared pursuant to Art.
 123-ter of the Consolidated Law on Finance, Art.
-84-quater of the Issuers' Regulation and Articles 41, 59 and 93 of IVASS Regulation 38, expressing a favourable opinion and noting its compliance and consistency with the Remuneration Policies; - the determination of the remuneration of the Directors holding special offices, of the Supervisory Board, as well as of the remuneration of the General Manager; - the performance objectives related to the STI component for the Year 2022 for the General Manager; - the performance objectives related to the LTI component pertaining to the three-year period 2022-2024 for Management Personnel, including the General Manager.
+84-quater of the Issuers' Regulation and Articles 41, 59 and 93 of IVASS Regulation 38, expressing a favourable opinion and noting its compliance and consistency with the Remuneration Policies; - the performance objectives related to the STI component for the Year 2023 for the General Manager.